 When a student has three consecutive unsatisfactory clinical simulation or competency evaluations on a given examination, this constitutes a failure of a clinical exam.
 The student must then return to the demonstration level for that procedure and review with the instructor.
 The final competency score for re-evaluation will receive a 10% deduction for the clinical failure.
 The exam must be passed during the second round of evaluations or the student is subject to dismissal.
 An average score of an exam is to be above 85% in order to be considered proficient.
 In the event that deductions due to re-evaluations or due to a competency being late result in an average score below 85%; the exam does not require repeating, but it is considered a failure.
-Policy #22 (Page 34) can be referenced for details.
+Policy #22 (Academic and Clinical Probation) can be referenced for details.

 The examinations and the time frames for completing clinical competencies are listed in the Examinations for Clinical Competency Evaluation Policy (Policy # 40).
 The student will be proficient in performing these examinations upon completion of their education.
 The students will also show proficiency in examinations that are not done on a regular basis.
-The student will log clinical experience participation on the appropriate log sheet, which are located on pages 79-86 of the student's Policy and Procedure Manual.
-These examinations include scapula, clavicle, humerus, femur, sternum, acromioclavicular joints, sacroiliac joints, trauma shoulder, and skull imaging.
+The student will log clinical experience on the appropriate log sheet for these examinations which include scapula, clavicle, humerus, femur, sternum, acromioclavicular joints, sacroiliac joints, sacrum/coccyx, trauma shoulder, and skull imaging.

 ARMSTRONG COUNTY MEMORIAL HOSPITAL SCHOOL OF RADIOLOGIC TECHNOLOGY POLICY AND PROCEDURE MANUAL Policy Title: Radiographic Skull Policy Number: 39 Procedures Original Date: 6/96 Revision Date: 9/96.
 7/99.
-6/01, 3/04, 7/08, 5/12, 6/15, 6/16, 6/17 Last Review Date: 6/17 7/08, 3/12, 0/13, 0/10, 0/17
+6/01, 3/04, 7/08, 5/12, Last Review Date: 6/18 6/15, 6/16, 6/17